-In order to maintain research integrity and promote high quality Research, The MPS Foundation will review our policies and grant conditions annually to ensure that they promote rather than hinder best practice.
+To maintain research integrity and promote high quality Research, The MPS Foundation will review its policies and grant conditions annually to ensure that they promote rather than hinder best practice.
 We will seek to engage with and seek feedback from both successful and unsuccessful Grant Applicants in this process and Grant Recipients should participate in this process.
-The MPS Foundation reserves the right as to what action it will take following the receipt of any feedback.
+The MPS Foundation reserves the right to decide what action it will take following the receipt of any feedback.